• Skip to primary navigation

 Jump to Recipe Print Recipe

-This classic Italian bread salad with tomato and roasted summer vegetables is bursting with fresh garden flavors.
-Makes a light, easy summer meal.
+Tuscan Panzanella is a classic Italian bread salad made with fresh tomatoes and roasted summer vegetables.
+This simple dish is bursting with fresh garden flavors, and makes a light, easy summer meal.

 Large panzanella salad in family-sized serve bowl.